 - International students are sponsored by the foreign affairs and defense department.

 Work Visa [Subclass 485]

 This visa is applicable to those international students who have completed their education in Australia and want to work after completing their courses.
 Based on your educational qualifications, one can work between 18 months-4 years.
-However, the applicant must have a valid student visa in the last 6 months.
-The application cost for this is AUD 1,650 [Rs 81,000 approximately].
+However, the applicant must have had a valid student visa in the last 6 months.
+The application cost for this is AUD 1,650 [Rs 90,936 approximately].

 Application Process to Study in Australia

-There are two intakes for admission in the universities – February and July, with some offering intakes in September and November and it takes 4 to 6 weeks to process an application so you must apply at least 6 months prior to the intake.
+There are two intakes for admission in the universities – February and July, with some offering intakes in September and November, it takes 4 to 6 weeks to process an application so you must apply at least 6 months prior to the intake.
 The first step is to apply for the course you wish to study in Australia.
 In case you are applying for courses at different universities, then you will have to submit a separate application to each university.

 |English Language Requirements||Courses in Australia are prominently taught in English, which requires students to provide results of English language proficiency tests like IELTS, TOEFL, or PTE.
-However, English language skills required may differ for the institution and student visa application.|
+However, the English language skills required may differ for the institution and student visa application.|

 |Academic Requirements||Varies from one course to another.|